anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 Mature WebAuth(PassKey) Tech make you no worry about exposure & loss of your device PassKey(even if you lose your devices. *will describe why below*), and thus no worry about you lost your 'Manager Key' and 'Account Viewing Key'. **This further means you No need again to care about wallet-plugin installations, password/mnemonics backup.**

 Note: *Both 'Manager Key' and 'Account Viewing Key' are only generated in memory each time you need them and will be purged from memory after usage.
 This means the risk of exposure would be very low.
-Luckily,  this risk CAN be eliminated 100% when o1js supports secp256r1 curve of PassKey, Since user could directly manage assets by verifying within circuits the signatures generated from PassKey.*
+Luckily,  this risk CAN be eliminated 100% when o1js supports secp256r1 curve of PassKey in the future, Since user could directly manage assets by verifying within circuits the signatures generated from PassKey.*

 You could see that the full control over your private keys and funds is always kept by yourself (**Non-custodian**).
 Without your biometric authentication, others will not be able to access your L2 account. <br>